khushinayak09/khushinayak09/README.md

 🌱 Currently Working on my DSA ,Problem Sloving Skills and Python .<br>
 📫 How to reach me: khushinayak0289@gmail.com <br>
 👩‍💻 Pronouns: She/Her/Bro<br>
-🐢 Fun fact: I am too lazy to think of one.
-(Will update some fun stuff later!)
+🐢 Will update some fun stuff later!